microsoft/CopilotHackathon/exercisefiles/node/README.md

     var randomCountry = countries[Math.floor(Math.random() * countries.length)];

-In "LANGUAGE TRANSLATION" section select python and click "Ask Copilot" button, you should see new code in python.
+In "LANGUAGE TRANSLATION" section, select Python and click the "Ask Copilot" button.
+You should see new code in Python.

 - **Readable**

 Select the content of MakeZipFile

-In the BRUSHES section, click in "Readable", see how comments are added and also variables that have short names are renamed to a more understandable name.
+In the BRUSHES section, click on "Readable", see how comments are added and how variables that have short names are renamed to a more understandable name.

 -- **Add Types**